Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 adding them to the english translation files and making them available to translators on Transifex.

+Help on how to write source code with translations can be found [here](http://doc.qt.io/qt-5/i18n-source-translation.html).

 ### Translations (for maintainers) ###

 #### Step 2: updating *_en.ts files ####